-At the same time, we will continue to recommend working In 2023 and beyond, we will continue to support national malaria programmes to explore how SMC delivery can be strengthened using digital tools, and to engage with global stakeholders on campaigns. the development of coordinated approaches to sustainable health campaign digitalisation.
-This will include continued Asia regional strategy engagement with the Bill & Melinda Gates Foundation, who have recently made strategic grants focused on integrated campaign The next decade will be extremely exciting for Malaria digitisation.
-They are working directly with ministries of health Consortium Asia.
-Cambodia and Thailand are on course to be across Africa to support the planning and implementation of the first Malaria Consortium-supported countries to achieve digitised campaigns, and funding the development of a new elimination of P. falciparum malaria.
-We aim to build on this open-source integrated campaign management platform, which momentum and continue to support the elimination of P. is being led by eGovernments Foundation.
-Malaria Consortium is falciparum malaria across the Greater Mekong Subregion currently collaborating with eGovernments Foundation to ensure through a combination of chemoprevention and vector control that the needs and priorities of SMC campaigns are being fed approaches - by 2030.
-Our focus will also be on accelerating into the platform design.
-We are also in active discussions with P. vivax malaria towards elimination in this region. the Mozambique National Malaria Control Programme about A dedicated strategy for Asia is being developed to cover the the feasibility of incorporating the platform within our 2023/24 three-year period from 1st April 2023.
-This is designed to reflect SMC campaign, and are starting exploratory conversations about the differing operational environment in this region, the various potential use cases of the tool elsewhere in Africa in the future.
+In 2023 and beyond, we will continue to support national malaria programmes to explore how SMC delivery can be strengthened using digital tools, and to engage with global stakeholders on the development of coordinated approaches to sustainable health campaign digitalisation.
+This will include continued engagement with the Bill & Melinda Gates Foundation, who have recently made strategic grants focused on integrated campaign digitisation.
+They are working directly with ministries of health across Africa to support the planning and implementation of digitised campaigns, and funding the development of a new open-source integrated campaign management platform, which is being led by eGovernments Foundation.
+Malaria Consortium is currently collaborating with eGovernments Foundation to ensure that the needs and priorities of SMC campaigns are being fed into the platform design.
+We are also in active discussions with the Mozambique National Malaria Control Programme about the feasibility of incorporating the platform within our 2023/24 SMC campaign, and are starting exploratory conversations about potential use cases of the tool elsewhere in Africa in the future.

-challenges faced and opportunities available to us there.
-In We remain 'platform agnostic' and recognise that, in some each location, our approach will be tailored based on careful countries, governments and national malaria programmes have consideration of the unique health context, government strategy, preferred digital tools for specific elements of SMC campaigns. and existing partner presence and capacity.
-We will pursue an In line with government and donor priorities and their interest in integrated approach, working with stakeholders at all levels to digital tools, we will continue to explore using these tools within ensure maximum impact. our SMC campaigns where it is practicable and cost-effective to do so, and where we believe they will achieve the most impact. towards scalable and sustainable implementation models, ideally enabling multi-use, integrated approaches across different health
+We remain 'platform agnostic' and recognise that, in some countries, governments and national malaria programmes have preferred digital tools for specific elements of SMC campaigns.
+In line with government and donor priorities and their interest in digital tools, we will continue to explore using these tools within our SMC campaigns where it is practicable and cost-effective to do so, and where we believe they will achieve the most impact.
+At the same time, we will continue to recommend working towards scalable and sustainable implementation models, ideally enabling multi-use, integrated approaches across different health campaigns.